smartpay-co/interview/smartcloud-prices/README.md

 This project scaffold provides an end-to-end implementation of an API endpoint which returns some dummy data.
 You should try to follow the same code structure.

 You should implement `SmartcloudPriceService` to call the [smartcloud](https://hub.docker.com/r/smartpayco/smartcloud) endpoint and return the price data.
 Note that the smartcloud service has usage quota and may return error occassionally to simulate unexpected errors.
-Please make sure your service is able to handle the constraint and errors gracefully.
+Please make sure your solution respects the service quota while still serving client’s requests for prices without interruption as long as possible

 You should also include a README file to document:-
 1. Any assumptions you make